Gondolindrim/phdthesis_public/README.md

 ## A note on compiling

 If you want to read the thesis, just download the PDF using the link above.
-If for some reason you need to compile it (like to get the images), the thesis contains 100 TikZ generated figures which are externalized and take roughly 20 minutes to compile, so grab a cofee and lay back.
+If for some reason you need to compile it (like to get the images), the thesis contains 100 TikZ generated figures which are externalized and take roughly 20 minutes to compile, so grab a coffee and lay back.

 ## Licensing and citing

 The source code for the thesis is available including simulations and figures.
 The repository is released under the Creative Commons Attribution Non Commercial Share Alike 4.0 license.
-Under this licensew, you can:
+Under this license you can:

 - Share, copy, redistribute the material in any medium for any purpose besides commercial purposes (not primarily intended or directed to commercial advantage or compensation);